NCBI-Hackathons/PrecisionMedicineToolkit/README.md

 * Expose toolkit to a web interface
 * Validata JSON before processing
 * Create docker component of the pipeline
+* Pass in genome reference as a parameter

 # Authors
 Halé Kpetigo (hale.kpetigo@gmail.com)